konarzewsky/APIs/README.md

 # APIs

-The same API created using Django/Flask/FastAPI/GraphQL
+The same API created using:
+- FastAPI
+- GraphQL
+- Django (to be done)
+- Flask (to be done)